+5-7.
 Once the VFL Server is determined, the VFL Server discovers other NWDAF(s) and/or AF(s) as VFL Client from NRF by invoking the Nnrf_NFDiscovery_Request service operation.
 The following criteria might be used: NF type (i.e. NWDAF type, AF type, or NEF type), Analytics ID, VFL capability type (i.e.VFL client), VFL interoperability indicator, Time Period of Interest, optional feature IDs and optional Service Area.

-6.2H.2.1.2 Registration and Discovery procedure for Vertical Federated Learning when untrusted AF is acting as the VFL server
+6.2H.2.1.2 Registration and Discovery procedure for Vertical Federated Learning when AF is acting as the VFL server

 The procedure below shows registration and discovery for VFL training and inference when the untrusted AF is the VFL server.
 There can be multiple NWDAFs as VFL clients.

-Editor´s note: It is FFS, whether to keep the case that trusted AF as VFL server along with the clause of NWDAF as server or with the clause of untrusted AF as server.

 Figure 6.2H.2.1.2-1: Registration and Discovery procedure for Vertical Federated Learning when AF is acting as VFL server and NWDAF(s) are the VFL clients